-Lack of economic diversity, remoteness from major trade and commercial centres, and strong gender inequalities are factors which characterise many of the Pacific island nations, and exacerbate their vulnerability to disasters.
-With a total population of some 10 million spread across the vast area, the death toll and number of people affected by natural calamities can appear rather low in standard disaster statistics, but the Pacific countries rank among the highest in casualties and people affected per inhabitant.
+Lack of economic diversity, remoteness from major trade and commercial centres, and strong gender inequalities, are factors which characterise many of the Pacific island nations and exacerbate their vulnerability to disasters.
+With a total population of some 10 million spread across a vast area, the death toll and number of people affected by natural disasters can appear rather low in standard disaster statistics, but the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.

-In response to Tropical Cyclone Winston, the European Commission made available €1 million to support the provision of shelter, food assistance and access to clean water, sanitation and hygiene to the most vulnerable communities.
+In February 2016, when tropical cyclone Winston, considered one of the most powerful storms to hit the south Pacific, made landfall northeast of the Fijian capital of Suva as a category 5 cyclone, the EU provided €1 million to support the provision of shelter, food assistance and access to clean water, sanitation and hygiene to the most vulnerable communities.
 Through the EU Civil Protection Mechanism, essential relief items could also be delivered to impacted communities.

 The previous year, following the prolonged anomalous weather patterns, involving less than average rainfall and a series of frost events triggered by the strong El Niño phenomenon in Papua New Guinea, the EU allocated over €1 260 000 million to enable its partner organisations to provide relief and build resilience amongst the most vulnerable families.
 Overall, a total of 75 000 individuals benefited from this aid, which included health and nutrition support, as well as access to clean water and the provision of water and hygiene kits.
 Farmers also benefited from training on drought resilient agricultural methods.
 As the dry spell continued into mid-2016, a further €2 million were released to meet urgent food needs and restore livelihoods of affected populations.